There are 4 areas of Special Educational Needs and Disabilities (SEND):

 - physical symptoms that are medically unexplained

-These difficulties may not have been identified prior to beginning nursery or pre-school.
+These difficulties may not have been identified before nursery or pre-school.
 Some concerns may be raised during an initial visit.

 Cognition and Learning

-- Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
+- Specific learning difficulties (SpLD): These affect one or more specific aspects of learning.
+It includes conditions such as dyslexia, dyscalculia and dyspraxia.

 Communication and Interaction

-- understanding what is being said to them
+- they have difficulty understanding what is being said to them

-The profile for every child with SLCN is different, and their needs may change over time.
+The profile for every child with SLCN is different.
+Their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.
+They may have support from a speech and language therapist (SLT).